mokchie/lammps_flagellated_swimmer/README.md

 compute_group_goup_fv.cpp

 Usage:
-compute ps1 flagellum1 group/group/fv sol vector yes velocity yes conseronly no
+`compute ps1 flagellum1 group/group/fv sol vector yes velocity yes conseronly no`

 It computes the output power of flagellum 1: the total output power of a flagellum is $P = -\sum_{i\le N} \sum_{j\le M} \bm{F}_{ij}\mathbf{v}_i$, where $N$ is the number of particles consisting of the flagellum, $M$ is the number of particles of the fluid.

 The arg of velocity must be yes (default) otherwise only forces are accumulated.
-The argument of vector determines whether to consider the forces that are not along the r_{ij} direction (i.e. the dissipative forces).
+The argument of vector determines whether to consider the forces that are not along the $r_{ij}$ direction (i.e. the dissipative forces).
 It must be yes (default) to calculate the correct output power.
 We can also set conseronly to be yes to consider only the conservative part of the inter-particle forces.
 The default is no. For SDPD particles setting “conseronly yes” overwrites “vector yes”.
-For SDPDVE particles the two will not be in conflict because the conservative forces are not along the r_{ij} direction.
+For SDPDVE particles the two will not be in conflict because the conservative forces are not along the $r_{ij}$ direction.

 IMPORTANT: the function single_vec() is only defined in pair_sdpd.cpp and pair_sdpdve_no_fluc_2d.cpp, so only in these two pair_style can we use this compute with “vector yes” to get the output power.
 To add single_vec function to other pair_style is straightforward, do it yourself if you really need it.